Use a third-party firewall product or turn on the Microsoft Windows Internet Connection Firewall.

 More on User Account Control

-Most scanning and removal software can detect and prevent the installation of known malicious software and potentially unwanted software such as adware or spyware.
+Most scanning and removal software can detect and prevent the installation of known malicious software and unwanted software such as adware or spyware.
 You should frequently run a scanning and removal tool, such as Microsoft Security Essentials, or Windows Defender in Windows 8, that is updated with the latest signature files.
-For more information, see 'Consumer security software providers'.

 Exercise caution when dealing with email, IM conversations, and web messages received from unknown sources, or received unexpectedly from known sources.
 Use extreme caution when accepting file transfers from known or unknown sources.

-Exercise caution with links to webpages that you receive from unknown sources, especially if the links are to a webpage that you are not familiar with or are suspicious of.
+Exercise caution with links to webpages that you receive from unknown sources, especially if the links are to a webpage that you are not familiar with.
 Malicious software may be installed in your computer simply by visiting a webpage with harmful content.

 I want to...